rocketsfallonrocketfalls/rocketsfallonrocketfalls/README.md

 - 👋 Hi, I’m @rocketsfallonrocketfalls
 - 👀 I’m interested in Search-based AI and Deep Learning
-- 🌱 I’m currently learning SoTA in Computer Vision.
+- 🌱 I’m currently working Computer Vision, Speech to Text and NLP.
 - 💞️ I’m looking to collaborate on fun side projects related to AI
 - 📫 TBA